m15a/fnldoc/README.md

 Fnldoc supports inline reference (i.e., internal link) by Fnldoc's special syntax: any text surrounded by a backtick (`` ` ``) and a single quote (`'`) will be converted to an internal link if the text refers to any exported function or macro name.
+If any appropriate heading to be referenced is not found, it falls back to plain `` `code` ``.

 For example, function `bar` in the following module has an inline reference to function `foo`.